hasura/graphql-engine/docs/graphql/manual/guides/postgres/indexes.rst

 Introduction
 ------------

-`Postgres indexes <https://www.postgresql.org/docs/current/sql-createindex.html>`__ are a way of increasing performance on a field that is queried frequently.
+`Postgres indexes <https://www.postgresql.org/docs/current/sql-createindex.html>`__ are a way of increasing performance on a column that is queried frequently.
 The concept is similar to the one of an index in a book.
 It helps accessing the data you're looking for more quickly by maintaining additional metadata.

 .. note::